eclipse/buildship/docs/stories/TasksView.md

 Give the user more flexibility in how to display the projects in the Task View.

+## Configurable task filter

+### Requested Change

+Provide a menu item in the Task View toolbar to filter out tasks that should not show up in the Task View, and provide an option to apply/ignore the filter.
+Configuring and applying the filter could be combined into a split button, where the click-behavior is to toggle the filter and the menu item in the popup menu is to launch the filter configuration dialog.

+### Motivation

+Not all tasks of a project are relevant to the user.
+Allow the user to hide those tasks that are of no interest to him.

+## Task favorites

+### Requested Change

+Provide a UI to define and run task favorites.

+### Motivation

+Typically, a user runs the same tasks repeatedly and there should be as little overhead as possible to execute a favorite task.

 ## Refresh tasks of a single multi-project

 ### Requested Change